0

 What's worse?
 Foods packed with trans fats and added sugars aren't doing you any favors.
 They contribute further to this overproduction dilemma.

-By choosing whole grains and fibrous veggies over processed options, we're giving our bodies better fuel and helping prevent an unwanted traffic jam in our bloodstream caused by excess insulin.
+Controlling carb intake becomes critical in the dietary management of those with diabetes.
+By choosing whole grains and fibrous veggies over processed options, we're giving our bodies better fuel and helping prevent too much glucose from being in the bloodstream.

 Identifying Other Causes of Hyperinsulinemia Beyond Diet

-And then there's pancreatic cancer, which can also mess with how this vital organ works, leading to all sorts of trouble, including elevated insulin levels.
+Take tumors, for instance.
+They can pop up on your pancreas and push your insulin through the roof.
+And then there's pancreatic cancer, which can also mess with how this vital organ works, leading to elevated insulin levels among other symptoms.

 The Vascular and Nervous System Complications from Diabetes